 For occupational therapists to practise in B.C. and use the reserved title “Occupational Therapist” or “OT” they must be registered with the College.
 Each year, occupational therapists must also renew their registration with the College.

-Registering with the College demonstrates that this individual respects the public’s right to safe, competent and ethical care, and recognizes the College’s role in supporting and monitoring practice.
+Registering with the College demonstrates that this individual respects the public’s right to safe, ethical and effective care, and recognizes the College’s role in supporting and monitoring practice.